wristband-dev/perk-party-demo-app/README.md

 <br/>

-# Invotastic for Business (NextJS, App Router) -- A multi-tenant demo app
+# Perk Party (NextJS, App Router) -- A multi-tenant demo app

-"Invotastic for Business" is a multi-tenant demo app that serves other companies as its customers.
+"Perk Party" is a multi-tenant demo app that serves other companies as its customers.
 This repo utilizes a "Backend Server" OAuth2 client type.
 The backend server technology here is NextJS, and the router type is the App Router.
 It demonstrates both how to protect API routes as well as getServerSideProps() function.
 <br>
 <br>

 **Disclaimer:**
-Invotastic for Business is not a real-world application and cannot be used to send invoices to real people.
+Perk Party is not a real-world application and cannot be used to send invoices to real people.

 <br>
 <hr />